Create a marketplace in 15 practical steps

 You need to prove your marketplace can become profitable in your initial category or location.
 In short, that means:

-- with a product that can satisfy that market.
+• Having a product that can satisfy that market

-You can track whether you’ve reached product-market fit by paying close attention to key marketplace metrics:
+You can track whether you’ve reached product-market fit by paying close attention to key marketplace metrics, such as:

 The most important metric is liquidity.
 It measures the likelihood that a seller gets their listing sold and that a buyer finds what they’re looking for.